 Saint Christina’s offers 3 choirs – the Senior Choir is open to pupils in Years 5 and 6, the Junior Choir is open to pupils in Years 3 and 4, and Little Voices Choir is open to pupils in Years 1 and 2.

-The choirs perform at various school functions including Masses, Open Mornings and informal concerts, as well as performing actively in the local community at events such as St John’s Wood Christmas Fayre and visiting local elderly resident homes.
-These choirs are non-selective and encourage all pupils to develop their vocal ability through exploring a wide variety of contemporary and choral repertoire in a fun and enjoyable environment.
+The choirs perform at various school functions including Masses, Open Mornings and informal concerts, as well as performing actively in the local community where the opportunity arises.
+The choirs are non-selective and encourage all pupils to develop their vocal ability through exploring a wide variety of contemporary and choral repertoire in a fun and enjoyable environment.

 The school orchestra is a non-selective ensemble open to pupils in Key Stage 2 (Years 3-6).
 Every effort is made to cater for the pupils’ wide range of musical abilities and as such, the orchestra explores a variety of classical and contemporary repertoire which is often arranged specifically for the pupils involved.